dokku/heroku-buildpack-nginx/README.md

 ## Usage

 All static files that you want to serve should be in the root directory of your repository.
-No need to use a seperate `www` folder. `buildpack-nginx` will automatically download the buildpack, download NGINX, compile it, and install it.
+No need to use a separate `www` folder. `buildpack-nginx` will automatically download the buildpack, download NGINX, compile it, and install it.
 The next time you push your project, the buildpack will reuse the precompiled binaries.

 ### Dokku